-For Viet Nam's Tan Chau on the Mekong River and Chau Doc on the Bassac River, water levels will be increased and fluctuated over their LTAs, follow the daily effect tidal from the sea.
+For Viet Nam's Tan Chau on the Mekong River and Chau Doc on the Bassac River, water levels will be decreased and fluctuated below their LTAs, follow the daily effect tidal from the sea.

-Perhaps even more expecting based on the historical hydrology phenomenon, the abnormal rainfall can be occurred in early April 2020, which can contribute to the flow in the Mekong River.
+Perhaps even more expecting based on the historical hydrology phenomenon, the abnormal rainfall can be occurred in April and early May 2020, which can contribute to the flow in the Mekong River.